Company logo | Codica

 Formula of LTV metric

 Besides, it works fairly simply.
 You can calculate LTV by multiplying the average revenue per user (ARPU) by the customer’s average length of time they stay subscribed to the service.
-Analyzing LTV helps SaaS companies to predict customer acquisition costs and compose viable pricing strategies.
+Analyzing LTV helps SaaS companies predict customer acquisition costs and compose viable pricing strategies.

 Customer acquisition cost (CAC)